lithdew/flatend/README.md

 }
 ```

 Run your Go program, visit `http://localhost:9000/hello` in your browser, and you should see "Hello world!".
+Tinker around restarting either the Go program or the HTTPS server, and notice the Go program automatically reconnecting to the HTTP server.

 ### NodeJS

+For the following quickstart guide, I will be using TypeScript.
+However, any flavor of JavaScript will very much work here in principal, so feel free to use pure JavaScript ES6 as well for example.

 First, add `flatend` as a dependency to your project using npm/yarn.

 ```shell
 $ npm install flatend
 ```

-For the following steps I will be using TypeScript, though use whichever flavor of JavaScript you prefer.

 Let's write a function that describes how we want to handle incoming requests for the service `hello_world`.